 General Poppy was a remarkable 34 years old when I first met him in 2017.
 Born April 22, 1983, he failed to win in seven starts as a racehorse but eventually developed into a world-class fox hunter in Virginia.
 He was officially 35 before age finally got the best of him just a week before his actual 35th birthday in 2018.
 More about General Poppy.

-The only stakes winner of the last 11 was Fast Market, a Secretariat look-alike nicknamed “Little Red” in his racing days.
+The only stakes winner among the last Secretariats was Fast Market, a Secretariat look-alike nicknamed “Little Red” in his racing days.
 Born in 1986, he holds the distinction of being the most-raced son or daughter of Secretariat with 144 starts.
 He had a great life in retirement and even had his own Facebook page.
 He died shortly after his official 33rd birthday in January 2019.
 More about Fast Market.